tomaszpolanski/Options/README.md

 ###How to use them?

 JUtilities are available on maven.
-Just add to you gradle files:
+Just add to your gradle files:

 To your top level gradle.build file add repository:
 ```